-The Internal Revenue Service has determined and informed the Company by letter dated September 27, 2002, that the Plan qualifies under the applicable sections of the Internal Revenue Code (IRC) and, therefore, the related trust is not subject to tax under current tax law.
+The Internal Revenue Service has determined and informed the Company by letter dated December 8, 2011, that the Plan qualifies under the applicable sections of the Internal Revenue Code (IRC) and, therefore, the related trust is not subject to tax under current tax law.
 Once qualified, the Plan is required to operate in conformity with the IRC to maintain its tax qualification.
-The Plan has been amended since receiving the determination letter.
-The Plan filed for its latest determination letter in January 2010.
 The Plan administrator believes the Plan is currently designed and is being operated in compliance with the applicable requirements of the IRC and, as a result, no provision for income taxes is believed necessary.

 Plan management is required to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2007.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2008.